the new normal - the changing face of the workplace

 We’re likely to see both permanent and temporary changes to internal spaces, allowing one way flow systems, as well as extended outdoor coverings to accommodate queuing.
 Shop fronts are also likely to change as we see an increase in click and collect services, and payment terminals will likely change as well, with more self-service tills and perspex screening at manned tills to protect employees and shoppers alike.

-Here at Mobius Works we’re working closely with a lot of our existing clients to help them negotiate how their working spaces will change, and we’re also working with our suppliers to ensure we’re ready to help implement any changes in anticipation of workspaces reopening over time.
+Here at Mobius Works we’re working closely with a lot of our existing clients to help them with office fit out and refurbishment services and how their working spaces will change, and we’re also working with our suppliers to ensure we’re ready to help implement any changes in anticipation of workspaces reopening over time.
 If you’d like to discuss how we can help your business prepare for the new normal then why not get in touch for a free consultation.